 Content and method of setting compensation and equity-participation programmes

-The Compensation-Policy Rules as well as the Risk-Policy Rules of VP Bank stipulate that the Bank’s compensation systems and human resources management are to be designed in a manner that minimises personal conflicts of interest and behavioural risks.
+The compensation policy rules and the risk policy rules of VP Bank stipulate that the Bank’s compensation systems and human resource management are to be designed in a manner that minimises personal conflicts of interest and behavioural risks.

-The Nomination & Compensation Committee (see chapter on Corporate Governance under Point 3.5.2, ➔ page 74) makes proposals to the Board of Directors on the principles underlying remuneration as well as the level of compensation paid to the members of the Board of Directors and the Executive Board.
+The Nomination & Compensation Committee (see the chapter on Corporate Governance under section 3.5.2) makes proposals to the Board of Directors on the principles underlying remuneration as well as the level of compensation paid to the members of the Board of Directors and the Executive Board.
 The Board of Directors approves these principles and determines the amount of total compensation payable to itself and the members of the Executive Board in keeping with the rules.